 However, Carnival in Solothurn starts not on the 11th but on the 13 t h

 Despite the total rule of number 11, Solothurn’s Fasnacht (Carnival) does not begin as elsewhere on Martin’s Day on 11.11but always on the 13 t h of January, the Hilari Day.
 From this day Solothurn is called «Honolulu» and the town hall «Eselsgasse».
-The Carnival week itself begins in the last week before the fasting.
-So the opening is on “Dirty Thursday”.
+The Carnival week itself begins in the last week before the fasting, and so it commences on “Dirty Thursday”.
 In the morning at 5 o’clock, the start signal for the “Chesslete” is given in the cemetery square and the old town is subsequently filled with the sounds of all sorts of noise.
-As a tradition, a white night shirt, a white lapel cap and a red halter cloth are worn.
+As a tradition, a white nightshirt, a white lapel cap, and a red halter cloth are worn.
 Further highlights are the children’s parade and two other carnival parades on the following Sunday and Tuesday.
 The Solothurn Carnival ends with the Zapfenstreich (pince-nez).
 Two blocks are created here.
-Each block is headed by tambourines from the Tamboureverein Solothurn and accompanied by “Guggenmusiken“, where “I ma nüm” (I cannot any more) is sung and people “hop” around the city in a long train by thousands of Fasnacht participants.
-Afterwards, the night-time activity is finally ended with the traditional burning of the “Bööggs” on Ash Wednesday.
+Each block is headed by tambourines from the Tamboureverein Solothurn and accompanied by “Guggenmusiken“, where “I ma nüm” (I cannot anymore) is sung and people “hop” around the city in a long train by thousands of Fasnacht participants.
+Afterward, the night-time activity is finally ended with the traditional burning of the “Bööggs” on Ash Wednesday.